-Lynnie Marie Bares Booty In Tiny Black Bikini In Cancun
+Lynnie Marie Poses In Tiny Black Bikini In Cancun

 Lynnie Marie let it all hang out in her most recent Instagram snap on Tuesday.
-The gorgeous blond opted for a barely there style as she served up a steamy look for the camera.
+The gorgeous blonde opted for a barely there ensemble as she served up a steamy look for the camera.

-In the racy pic, Lynnie looked hotter than ever as she bared her booty in a tiny black bikini.
-The top tied behind her back and around her neck with thin straps that exposed her muscular back, toned arms, and shoulders.
+In the racy pic, Lynnie looked hotter than ever as she bared her body in a tiny black bikini.
+The top tied behind her back and around her neck with thin straps that exposed her toned back, arms, and shoulders.
 The garment also clung tightly to her busty chest and exposed some sideboob.

 The skimpy bottoms were pulled high over her curvaceous hips and wrapped tightly around her slim midsection.
-The swimwear also appeared to be a thong that showcased her round booty and long, lean legs.
+The swimwear also appeared to be a thong which showcased her round booty and long, lean legs.
 Her flat tummy and impressive abs were also in full view for the shot.
 She accessorized the look with a pair of sparkly earrings.

 Lynnie posed outdoors for the pic.
-She sat on her knees on top of a white sofa.
-Her back was arched and her pert posterior was pushed out slightly as she rested one hand on her thigh and the other on her opposite foot.
-Her head was turned as she gave a smoldering stare into the camera.
+She sat back on her heels on top of a white sofa.
+Her back was arched and her pert posterior was pushed out slightly as she rested one hand on her thigh and the other on her foot.
+Her head was turned and she gave a smoldering stare to the camera.

 In the background, some green foliage could be seen.
 In the caption, Lynnie asked her followers what they thought about the new year so far.
 She also geotagged her location as Cancun.